 Even apart from HERA's preclusion of judicial review, discretionary determinations of this kind are committed to agency discretion by law.
 See 5 U.S.C. § 701(a)(2).
-And even when judicial review is available, courts are reluctant to second-guess predictive judgments within an agency's expertise.
+And even when judicial review is available, courts are reluctant to secondguess predictive judgments within an agency's expertise.
 See, e.g., International Ladies' Garment Workers' Union v.
 Donovan, 722 F.2d 795, 821 (D.C.
 Cir.
 1983) ("[P]redictive judgments about areas that are within the agency's field of discretion and expertise" are entitled to "particularly deferential" treatment.); see also Nuvio Corp. v.
 FCC, 473 F.3d 302, 306-07 (D.C.
 Cir.
 2006).

 Substantial evidence considered by Treasury at the time of the Third Amendment supported its judgment that the dividend requirements contained in the original Purchase Agreements threatened to deplete its funding commitment.
 As discussed, by mid-2012, Fannie Mae was required to pay Treasury \$11.7 billion annually, more money than it had ever made in a year.
-TR3911(JA).
+TR3911(J.A.1975).
 Freddie Mac owed Treasury \$7.2 billion in annual dividends, an amount greater than it had earned in all but one year of its existence.
-TR4094(JA).
+TR4094(J.A.2158).
 In their SEC filings, the GSEs themselves cautioned that over time they would be unable to pay the 10% dividends without taking additional draws.
-See TR3919(JA); TR4094, 4096(JA).
+See TR3919(J.A.1983); TR4094(J.A.2158), 4096(J.A.2160).

 Treasury's predictive judgments were based on a number of factors, including performance under the existing agreements, estimates of the GSEs' future earnings, the GSEs' historical financial record, the future path of housing prices, and overall macroeconomic and financial conditions.
-See, e.g., TR3786(JA), TR3837(JA).
+See, e.g., TR3786(J.A.1852), TR3837(J.A.1903).
 Treasury's financial projections indicated that the GSEs would consume a sizable portion of Treasury's commitment over the next ten years, mostly to pay the dividends owed to Treasury.
-TR3784-90(JA), TR3845-50(JA), TR3888-94(JA).
+TR3784-90(J.A.1850-56), TR3845-50(J.A.1911-16), TR3888-94(J.A.1952-58).
 These projections further indicated that, under some scenarios, Fannie Mae could exhaust Treasury's commitment by as early as 2019.
-TR3888(JA).
+TR3888(J.A.1952).
 Market participants shared this view and, like Treasury, recognized that a reduction in Treasury's commitment would threaten GSE solvency and creditworthiness.
-See TR1894(JA) (Moody's report); TR3252-53(JA) (Deutsche Bank report).
+See TR1894(J.A.655) (Moody's report); TR3252-53(J.A.1566-67) (Deutsche Bank report).

 Plaintiffs assert that Treasury reviewed "flawed and stale data" (Inst.Pls.Br.
 64) when it relied on projections from October 2011 that did not reflect the fact that the enterprises were profitable in the first two quarters of 2012.
 Id.
 Plaintiffs cite no authority for the proposition that a federal agency acts arbitrarily and capriciously when it makes decisions based on data through the fourth quarter of the previous year.
 In any event, the projections on which Treasury relied assumed that the enterprises would become profitable as early as 2012 and no later than 2014.
-See TR3787-90, 3889-94(JA).
+See TR3787-90(J.A.1853-56), 3889-94(J.A.1953-58).
 That the enterprises earned modest profits in the first two quarters of 2012 was not inconsistent with Treasury's analysis or with its view that such profitability was unlikely to eliminate the need to draw from the Treasury commitment in future years.
-Indeed, the enterprises themselves acknowledged as
+Indeed, the enterprises themselves acknowledged as much in the August 2012 quarterly SEC filings that plaintiffs cite.
+See Inst.Pls.Br.
+64-66; TR4094(J.A.2158), TR3919(J.A.1983).

-65; TR4094(JA), TR3919(JA).